RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

 ## To Do

+* Enchantments with restrictions (such as Celestial "minimum +3") should be displayed in the UI.
 * Make characters in town work from the "stash" (and their own equipment) rather than from the party inventory.
 * On load, Fast Healing 1 effect from regeneration ring becomes Fast Healing 5... doesn't change GUID?
 * It's possible to sell your bonded item to a merchant, and the "downgraded" version appears in your inventory, so you can re-equip it and do it again.

+* Rebase custom items on more valuable vanilla items?
+E.g. increasing the enhancement bonus of a magic weapon might change to being based on the vanilla weapon with that bonus.
 * Trailblazer's Helm can cast two different spells!
 * Perhaps crafting projects for characters in your party should be advanced at the adventuring rate when you first enter the capital, to account things more accurately?